dmncfrncsc/aws-lift-and-shift/PROGRESS.md

 - Skipped NAT Gateway (~$0.045/hr) — SSM endpoints serve our access needs
 - Skipped Route 53 hosted zone ($0.50/month) — will use ALB DNS name directly
 - Private subnet in same AZ as pub-1a to minimize cross-AZ data transfer costs
+- NOTES.md will be written at project completion — lecture-style study notes covering all terms, concepts, and explanations accumulated during the build

 ## Known Issues
 - mysql.sh in userdata/ is incomplete — missing DB creation, schema import,